Monteverdi (horse): 1980: three-year-old season

 Monteverdi was equipped with blinkers for his next race, the Irish 2000 Guineas at the Curragh in May.
 He was made the 11/4 favourite but finished fifth behind Nikoli, Last Fandango, Final Straw and Posse.
-After the race, Piggott was heard to describe the colt as "useless" in the unsaddling enclosure.
+In the unsaddling enclosure, Piggott was heard to describe the colt as "useless".
 The jockey's comments were seen as aggravating the strains in the relationship between Piggott and O'Brien which saw him replaced as Ballydoyle's retained jockey by Pat Eddery in 1981.
-Despite his unimpressive form, Monteverdi, ridden by Piggott, started third favourite behind Nikoli and Henbit for the 201st Derby on 4 June but was never in contention at any stage and finished unplaced.
-Piggott stated that the colt failed to stay the one and a half mile distance, saying that he "didn't get the trip".
+Despite his unimpressive form, Monteverdi started third favourite behind Nikoli and Henbit for the 201st Derby on 4 June but was never in contention at any stage and finished unplaced.
+Piggott stated that the colt had failed to "get the trip".

 Assessment

 In 1979, the independent Timeform organisation awarded Monteverdi a rating of 129, making him their top-rated two-year-old of the season.
 In the official International Classification he was rated the equal-best two-year-old in Europe, level with the Grand Critérium winner Dragon.
 He was rated 123 by Timeform in 1980.